 In November 2017, at the International Packaged Ice Association convention, Vogt introduced the HFO10 machine.
-It is the first Tube-Ice machine designed to run on an HFO blend (R513A).
+It was the first Tube-Ice machine designed to run on an HFO blend (R-513A).
+The HFO5 was developed in 2020 utilizing the same HFO blend (R-513a).
 This blend, along with other R134a-like HFO blends, is expected to be a long-term synthetic refrigerant solution.
 However, HFO blends are likely to be replaced by pure HFO refrigerants of the R1234-family.
-These pure HFOs will be retrofittable to the HFO10 machine, giving it a secure and well-defined future as the market evolves.
+These pure HFOs will be retrofittable to the HFO5 machine, giving it a secure and well-defined future as the market evolves.

-In addition to environmental benefits, the HFO10 machines operate at lower head pressures (approximately 130 psi or 9 bar), putting less overall stress on the system.
-Vogt uses Bitzer's innovative CSH semi-hermetic compact screw compressor, a robust design that is more reliable than a reciprocating compressor.
-A further benefit of the CSH compressor is that it produces less noise than the equivalent reciprocating design.
-The HFO10 has excellent energy efficiency, consuming as little as 2.68 kWh per 100 lb (45 kg) of ice produced.
+In addition to environmental benefits, the HFO5 machines operate at lower head pressures (approximately 145psi or 10 bar), putting less overall stress on the system.
+Vogt uses Bitzer's innovative ECOLINE semi-hermetic reciprocating compressor.